decentraland/old-documentation/_posts/sdk-reference/2018-01-05-scriptable-scene.md

 #### Reference the state from a child component

-Unlinke React, where all components can have a state, only your custom scene class can have a state.
-In react terms, all child components of your scene are [controlled components](https://reactjs.org/docs/forms.html#controlled-components), this means that they can have properties but no state of their own.
+Unlinke React, where all components can have their own state, only your custom scene class is allowed to have a state.
+In react terms, all child components of your scene are [controlled components](https://reactjs.org/docs/forms.html#controlled-components), this means that they can have properties but no state of their own, and they are controlled by their parent component.

-For example, you could declare a type of entity called `classRoom`, and embed a series of child entities in it to make up the chairs and a button to turn on the projector.
-If you're planning to have many classRooms in your scene, that would make the code for your scene a lot cleaner.
-The downside is that this entity would no longer have easy access to the scene's state.
-From this child entity, it would not be valid to use the expression `this.state`, as `this` no longer refers to your custom scene class, it refers to the instance of the `classRoom` entity.
+For example, you could declare a type of entity called `elevator`, and embed a series of child entities in it and define its own functions to open and close the doors and handle the buttons.
+If you're planning to have many elevators in your scene, that would make the code for your scene a lot more efficient and cleaner.
+The downside is that any functions in this child entity would no longer have easy access to the scene's state.
+From the `elevator` entity, it would not be valid to use the expression `this.state`, as `this` no longer refers to your custom scene class, it refers to the current instance of the `elevator` entity.
 In order to access the information stored in the scene's state you can:

-* Set the values of the scene state into the properties of the child component.
-In this way, you can then access this data by writing `props.<propertyName>` in the child component.
-If there are multiple levels of inheritance, this practice can be done recurrently, but it can get difficult to follow.
+* Copy the values of the scene state in the properties of the child component.
+Functions in the elevator could then access this data via `props.<propertyName>`.
+If there are multiple levels of inheritance in your scene, for example if the elevator's buttons are custom entities with their own functions, the state data can be passed down from the properties of the parent to the properties of the children recurrently as many times as necessary, but by doing this the code can get difficult to read.

-* Import a library like [Redux](https://redux.js.org/) to create a univesal state that can be consistently referenced from anywhere.
-If you have multiple levels of child components, this might be ideal.
+* Import a library like [Redux](https://redux.js.org/) to create a univesal store that can hold the state data and that can be consistently referenced from anywhere.
+If your scene has multiple levels of inheritance, this might be ideal.

 ## Props

 Properties are used for passing information from parent to child when instancing a class.
 In a scene object, they should be used for information that is meant to remain unchanged as the user interacts with the scene.
-Information that is meant to be changed should be part of the scene *status*.
+Information that is meant to be changed should be part of the scene *state*.

 You can pass props as an argument when instancing your custom scene class: